-NEET PG 2020 is a eligibility-cum-ranking examination which is also the single entrance exam in India for admission PG medical courses.
+NEET PG 2020 is a eligibility-cum-ranking examination which is also a single entrance exam in India for PG medical admission.
 All the college consider NEET PG score and rank for admission.
-However, only AIIMS, PGIMER, JIPMER, NIMHANS, and Sree Chitra Tirunal Institute for Medical Sciences and Technology have the authority to hold separate entrance exam for admission.
+However, only PG admission in AIIMS, PGIMER, JIPMER, NIMHANS, and Sree Chitra Tirunal Institute for Medical Sciences and Technology have the authority to hold separate entrance exam for admission.
 NEET PG is only held once a year and you can check all the important dates for the exam from table below.

 |NEET PG 2020||Dates|

 |Release date of NEET PG application form||01 Nov 2019|

 |Last date to apply online||21 Nov 2019|

 |NBE is releasing admit card on||28 Dec 2019|

 |Exam date for NEET 2020 is||05 Jan 2020|

 |Result announcement date||30 Jan 2020|